Courses

 Matt Kirchman, owner of ObjectIDEA, an interpretive design consultancy

 Learn the organization of an exhibition, from idea to opening reception and beyond.
 This course addresses issues specific to the temporary museum exhibition, such as priorities, deadlines, loan negotiations, installation requirements, evaluation, and curatorial and educational goals.
 Students select objects, arrange for loans, design and install the exhibition, create and implement a public relations campaign, write interpretive labels, and formulate and produce public programs.
-Prerequisites: ED/FAH/HIST 285 and one other Museum Studies course.
+Prerequisites: ED/HAA/HIST 285 and one other Museum Studies course.
 (Spring – Tuesdays, 6:00-9:00pm)

 HIST 0289-A Revitalizing Historic House Museums